okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 2. ApplicationsManager - responsible for accepting job-submissions, negotiating the first container for executing the application-specific `ApplicationMaster` and provides the service for restarting the `ApplicationMaster` on failure.

 The `ApplicationMaster` has the responsibility of negotiating appropriate resource containers from the `Scheduler`, tracking their status and monitoring progress.

+### Container

+Note that for YARN, a `container` represents a collection of physical `resources`.
+Also could mean CPU cores, disk along with RAM.